Media buying: Don’t try this at home!

 Some key features of these programs are a demographic overview, your audience’s preferences, and their habits.
 These help you analyze and plan what your page should do depending on whether you want to gain exposure, generate engagement, or increase sales.
 Here, a team of experts can help you understand how to use this data to your advantage.
 These tools also provide a breakdown of all the expenses that can occur; any action you want to take, how precise you want your information to be, and the specific audience you’re targeting.
 This allows you to make a more clear-cut budget.

-The second-most important decision you need to make is carefully picking out which platforms to send your message through.
+The second most important decision you need to make is carefully picking out which platforms to send your message through.
 Not all popular platforms will give you the exact benefits, even if they seem similar at first glance.
 For video content, be it clever ads, tutorials, or even skits, YouTube would be the ideal platform.
 Instagram would be amazing for aesthetic posts with short and catchy videos as well as static posts, targeted towards the younger and a more social media savvy audience.
 On the other hand, Facebook caters to a more mass audience (YouTube vs. Instagram vs. Facebook – Which is Best for Video Ads?
 2017).
 You’ll find that there are vastly different peak times for any post you make depending on your business, country, target audience, and even the type of media you’re posting.
-According to Sprout’s research, people are more likely to come across and engage in your content on Facebook during lunchtime on Wednesdays, but the content of consumer goods brands perform well on Friday mornings too (Arens 2019).
+According to Sprout’s research, people are more likely to come across and engage in your content on Facebook during lunchtime on Wednesdays, but the content of consumer goods brands performs well on Friday mornings too (Arens 2019).
 However, in Bangladesh, the peak times might completely differ from the West.

 With such a variety of media being produced and published, it’s crucial that you’re able to keep track of where your content is being posted.
 It’s also equally important to integrate each of them to ensure that they don’t contradict each other or confuse the customers.
 This is why it’s better to hire an agency and get an expert’s opinion on how to allocate them efficiently.

 When you’re dealing in this particular sector, it’s safe to claim that your ultimate goal is to drive engagement and conversions.
-Nevertheless, it’s equally essential that you set up short term objectives for each department to make your campaigns more efficient.
+Nevertheless, it’s equally essential that you set up short-term objectives for each department to make your campaigns more efficient.
 Setting smaller goals enable you to specifically select platforms that your campaigns will be published in, making the process smoother and better organized.

-Of course, it’s also crucial to research thoroughly on your target market on their likes and dislikes, what catches their attention, and how to make sure your message would stand out to them.
+Of course, it’s also crucial to research thoroughly your target market on their likes and dislikes, what catches their attention, and how to make sure your message would stand out to them.
 While you can go with the regular segmentation methods, gathering your own data tailored to your brand and industries’ history and past performance could be more effective and bring you satisfactory information to be used productively.

 Now, all these tips and tricks can be pretty hard to keep track of, especially when your team is already slumped with work from other departments.
 But fret not, there are agencies that specialize in particularly media buying and would gladly take the load off your shoulders.
 These teams of experts will have more data and historical knowledge from past research for other brands, which gives them a bird’s eye view of what works and what doesn’t on various social media platforms.
 This leads to fewer trials and errors, therefore, minimizing the costs that may occur if you do the research yourself (Benefits of Using Media Buying Services 2017).